jgable2885/streamlit_ui_rep/README.md

 2. **Predictive Model Development**:
    - For training the toxicity prediction models and performing preliminary evaluations, run all code cells in 'ToxModelTrainingAndPreliminaryEvaluations.ipynb' in the 'notebooks' folder.
    - For performing the advanced model evaluations, execute all code cells in 'ToxModelAdvancedEvaluations.ipynb' in the 'notebooks' folder.
+   - All of the trained deep learning models (except for the Weave model due to size restrictions) have been stored in the 'models' folder.
 3. **Idea Generation**:
    - For developing similarity search algorithm, refer to *this notebook?* in the 'notebooks' folder.
    - For developing idea tool via the matched molecular pairs approach, refer to 'IdeaGenerationEvaluation.ipynb' in the 'notebooks' folder.